-When people think of food in Prague, they most often think of Czech goulash – chunks of beef heavily laden with gravy, served up in a bowl of thick, course bread.
+When people think of Prague cuisine, they most often think of Czech goulash – chunks of beef heavily laden with gravy and served up in a bowl of thick, coarse bread.

 But Sophia Smith has been working hard to change that perception.
 A British expat who moved to Prague sixteen years ago, Sophia brings a lighter, healthier, eye-appealing Asian spin to the meals she serves.

 “It’s a bit easier to be a head chef in Prague now,” Sophia says.
 “The locals have gotten very sophisticated, now that they travel more.”